Outcome-Constrained Large Language Models for Countering Hate Speech: Methodology

-We explore four methods to incorporate the conversation outcome constraints into the text generation process.
+We explore the following methods to incorporate the outcome constraints into the generation process.

-\textbf{Prompt with Instructions} LLMs are capable of understanding natural conversations and generating replies.
-The first straightforward strategy is to request the LLMs to generate replies by considering the potential conversation outcomes.
-Formulating the prompt query, we integrate the expected outcome as a condition.
-This experiment is designed to test whether LLMs might pick up information from the instruction and generate responses geared toward expected outcomes.
-We use a query without any condition as a baseline, to test the potential effect of outcome-oriented requests.
-The following queries are used to request CS to HS:
+\paragraph{Instruction Prompts} LLMs are capable of understanding natural conversations and generating replies.
+The straightforward strategy is to ask LLMs to generate replies considering the potential outcomes of the follow-up conversation.
+This explores whether LLMs might pick up information from the instruction and generate responses toward the desired outcomes.
+The prompts are as follows: